troisjs/troisjs.github.io/src/guide/meshes/events.md

-# Events (v0.2)
+# Events (v0.3.2)

 You can easily handle mouse or touch events on your meshes.

 ::: tip
-To be able to handle events on ThreeJS objects, TroisJS use *raycasting*.
+To be able to handle events on ThreeJS objects, TroisJS uses *raycasting*.

 Read more : https://threejs.org/docs/#api/en/core/Raycaster
 :::